 Naloxone is a medication that reverses overdoses from opioids such as heroin and prescription painkillers.
 It became legal to carry naloxone in New York State in 2006 and it is an essential tool in the fight to prevent fatal drug overdoses.
 This spring, all of our staff were offered training in Naloxone use and received an overdose rescue kit with two doses of the medication.

 In 2016, in order to provide a proportional response to low-level drug offenses and put first-time offenders on a path to success, our office announced funding for an innovative court diversion program: Project Reset.
 Now, individuals arrested in Manhattan for low-level drug possession (Criminal Possession of a Controlled Substance in the 7th Degree) who do not have a serious criminal record, complete a two-session program run by our partners at the Center for Court Innovation without ever stepping foot inside a courtroom.
 Those who successfully complete the program have their cases dismissed.
 Specific programming varies by age and precinct, but includes: arts, counseling, naloxone training, and benefits registration.

 Under the new Manhattan Hope program, eligible individuals with multiple arrests for low-level drug possession are diverted from the criminal justice system to receive addiction treatment and other services they need.
-The Manhattan Hope pre-arraignment diversion program (currently available in Manhattan North) connects eligible participants with one of our Community Navigators and offers programming based on a comprehensive intake assessment such as: detox, counseling, naloxone training, and Medicaid enrollment.
+The Manhattan Hope pre-arraignment diversion program connects eligible participants with one of our Community Navigators and offers programming based on a comprehensive intake assessment such as: detox, counseling, naloxone training, and Medicaid enrollment.